 of 99 problem items plus descriptions of problems, disabilities,

-what concerns parents or respondent most about the child,
+what concerns respondents most about the child, and the best

 that were coordinated between the two instruments.
 The CBCL/1½-5

 also has a Sleep Problems syndrome.
 Both forms have parallel

 a Stress Problems scale.